hlf-go/writing-chaincode/README.md

 exit status 1
 ```

-This is a runtime error message and it simply indicates that the chaincode has been executed.
-However, it has no hyperledger fabric infastructure to interact with so this error message occur.
+This simply indicates that the chaincode has been successfully compiled and your code has been executed.
+However, there is no running hyperledger fabric infastructure to interact with so you see this error message.

 Unlike normal Go program, you can't just compile and run the code.
-Instead you will need to bundle the code and deploy it to the hyperledger fabric platform known as fabric peer (see [architecture](http://hyperledger-fabric.readthedocs.io/en/latest/arch-deep-dive.html#system-architecture) for detailed explanation).
-The fabric peer will compile and run the code.
+Instead you will need to bundle the code and deploy it to a running hyperledger fabric platform known as fabric peer (see [architecture](http://hyperledger-fabric.readthedocs.io/en/latest/arch-deep-dive.html#system-architecture) for detailed explanation).
+The fabric peer will compile and run the code from, typically, a Docker container.

 **Note:**

-* In the import clause, you see this `github.com/hyperledger/fabric/core/chaincode/shim`, which is a hyperledger fabric component
+* In the `import` clause of your chaincode, you'll see this `github.com/hyperledger/fabric/core/chaincode/shim`, which is a hyperledger fabric component.
-* You will find the component in `$GOPATH/src/github.com/hyperledger/fabric`.
-* When you execute `go run` Go will pull this dependency from Github repo.
-Alternatively you could issue this command `go get -d github.com/hyperledger/fabric` to pull the dependency from Github repo.
+* The `import` is derived from `$GOPATH/src/github.com/hyperledger/fabric`.

 ### <a name="organiseChaincode">Organising your chaincode project</a>